yyqgituser/MiniList/README.md

 # MiniList
 This is a mini list template.

-## To use this list template, you need define two classes with following requirement, refer to unittests for examples.
+### To use this list template, you need define two classes with following requirement, refer to unittests for examples ([MiniListTest.cpp](https://github.com/yyqgituser/MiniList/blob/master/unittests/MiniListTest.cpp)).

 ```c
 class TList; // List with node type T